 7. KNOW WHAT YOU ARE PAYING FOR

 When we do a search, we enter four guests.
 Some places charge extra depending on the number of guests.
 However, they may give a discount or not charge extra for children.
-If you are unsure, contact the host to clarify.
+If you are a travelling with a baby, some hosts may assume the baby will sleep in the same room as the parents and lock up the extra bedroom.

 8. CONTACT THE HOST